HOME

 minefumi

 Thank you for your super fast edition.
-I am glad to learn it’s better to say “ you should tell me” after “told me” in the first sentence.
+I am happy to learn it is better to say “ stop thinking” rather than “ get away from thinking .”

 ★★★★★